psygreg/linuxtoys-site/content/en/handbook.md

 - **`# nocontainer:`** - Hide script in containerized environments
 - **`# gpu:`** - Only displays script for select GPU vendors, valid entries `Amd`, `Intel`, `Nvidia`.
 Can have more than one vendor.
 - **`# desktop:`** - Only displays script for select desktop environments, valid entries `gnome`, `plasma` and `other`.
-- **`#repo:`** - Makes the script name clickable in confirmation dialogs.
+- **`# repo:`** - Makes the script name clickable in confirmation dialogs.
 Should allow the user to quickly reach the original repository of the corresponding feature.
+- **`# negates:`** - Hides the following scripts if the script with this header is found to be compatible with the user's machine.
+Can have multiple scripts separated by commas, without the `.sh` extension.

 #### Compatibility System